persidastricl/persidastricl/README.md

 ## Persistant Data Structures in Common Lisp

-This project is BETA code.
-Please use/proceed with caution.
+This project has been used on several personal projects by a handful of people with good results.
+Hopefully you will find it useful as well but, nevertheless, please use/proceed with caution.

-This project started out as a learning experience and another implementation of persistent and transient HAMT maps, sets, and vectors in common lisp.
-After things settled a bit, other things were added a little at a time.
-These things include lazy sequences, basic atoms, and some common lisp interop around some core functions similar to those found in clojure.
-The goal was to create a comfortable, familiar, and practical environment where I could work as easily and efficiently in common lisp as I was used to working in clojure.
+This project started out as a learning experience and another implementation of clojure-esque persistent and transient HAMT maps, sets, and vectors in common lisp.
+After things settled a bit, more things were added a little at a time.
+These things include lazy sequences, basic atoms, and some common lisp functions loosely similar to some of clojure's core functions.
+Even later still, some of clojure's helpful namespaces were added (again, loosely similar to clojure).
+The goal was NOT to recreate clojure in common lisp but rather to create a comfortable, familiar, and practical environment similar to clojure where I could work as easily and efficiently in common lisp as I was used to working in clojure.
 For my personal uses, the goal was achieved.
 For anyone else, this might not be the case so use at your own risk.

-Seems to work fine (so far) with:
+So far, this library seems to work fine with:
  * sbcl
  * allegro